M-Usama04/InfosysSInternship/README.md

-# Legal Document Summarization and Risk Assessment System
+# Ai Legal Document Summarization and Risk Assessment System

 This is an AI-powered web application developed using **Streamlit**, designed to summarize legal documents, assess risks, and ensure compliance with regulations like **GDPR** and **HIPAA**.
 The system leverages NLP techniques for document processing and advanced summarization models for efficient legal document analysis.